nepluno/SoapFilm3D/readme.md

 [![Double bubbles sans toil and trouble: discrete circulation-preserving vortex sheets for soap films and foams](http://www.cs.columbia.edu/cg/doublebubbles/title.jpg)](http://www.cs.columbia.edu/cg/doublebubbles/)

 SoapFilm3D is an open source project for the physical simulation of soap films and bubbles.
-It is licensed under Clear BSD License for academic and non-commercial use (other licenses may be obtained by contacting the faculty of the Columbia Computer Graphics Group or a Columbia University licensing officer).
+It is cross-platform (Mac OS X, Linux, Windows, and more), and licensed under the Mozilla Public License v.
+2.0.

+We would like to hear from you if you appreciate this work.

 It is the test program accompanying Da, Fang, et al. "Double bubbles sans toil and trouble: discrete circulation-preserving vortex sheets for soap films and foams."
 ACM Transactions on Graphics (TOG) 34.4 (2015): 149. (http://www.cs.columbia.edu/cg/doublebubbles/), including the multimaterial mesh-based surface tracking library LosTopo.